nsh87/shinyVM/README.md

 Installation
 ------------
-Clone this repository into a folder on your computer.
+Clone or download this repository onto your computer.
 Then open your Terminal and `cd` into the repository on your computer.
 Run `vagrant up` to create the virtual machine.
 Finally, run `fab vagrant setup_vagrant` to install and set up the Shiny Server and its dependencies.
 That's it!
 The last line in